 I’m so excited to be participating in the Celebrate Mom Blog Hop with Pattern Paradise this year.
 My pattern is the Victoriana Shawl, a beautiful, lacy, rectangular shawl that makes a bold statement by combining color blocking, thin stripes, and pretty lace stitches.

 This post contains affiliate links.
 I may receive compensation (at no added cost to you) if you make a purchase using these links.
-Yarn for the sample was generously provided by Murky Depths Dyeworks.
+Materials for the sample were generously provided by Murky Depths Dyeworks and Pastiche Accessories.
 Camera and vinyl backdrop were generously provided by B&H Photo Video and Pro Audio.

 A few months ago, I had the pleasure of meeting Debbie from Murky Depths Dyeworks.
 Not only does she dye stunning yarns, but she also happens to live in my neighborhood!
 Debbie shared with me her process for dyeing yarn in small batches of twelve skeins.